engrit-illinois/Compare-AssignmentRevisions/README.md

         - `ScopeID_########-####-####-####-############/Application_########-####-####-####-############`
         - `ScopeID_########-####-####-####-############/RequiredApplication_########-####-####-####-############`
     - App information stored in assignments and deployments may use either format, depending on whether the associated app is deployed as `Available` or `Required`.
-        - Application obejcts themselves will always be of the first format.
+        - Application objects themselves will always be of the first format.
     - In the author's environment, in almost all cases, the `ScopeID` was always the same: `ScopeId_209059C8-4AC8-44C6-803C-9B729BCFE00B`.
         - The only exceptions were 3 apps which had a different ScopeID: `ScopeId_8001C6D6-2B7E-43D3-ABAB-D629FBE7FB44`.
+    - e.g. `AsModel1`, `AsModel2`, `DepModel`, `AppModel1`, `AppModel2`.
+    - In Assignment and App objects, the ModelName is stored twice.
+Both instances are collected and checked just to make sure they match, however the author has never seen a mismatch within a given object.

 # Notes
 - Script built and tested with SCCM CB 1910, with Powershell 5.1.